ghigliottin-AI/ghigliottin-AI.github.io/README.md

 At any moment you can change your webhook by clicking on **Edit webhook** in your `Account Webpage`.

-### Setup and test the API
+### Setup and API testing

+The **webhook URL** you specified should accept POST requests and return a **200 status code** as a success confirmation.

-In order to make sure your system API infrastructure is properly setup for the evaluation phase, we have implemented a test functionality.
+In order to make sure your system API infrastructure is properly setup for the evaluation phase, we have implemented a **test functionality**.
 From your `Account Webpage` click on the **Test webhook** link.

-The webpage will show you a popup message with a confirmation of whether it was able to invoke your Webhook URL.
+The webpage will show you a popup message with a confirmation of whether it was able to invoke your webhook URL.

-If so, you should have received a POST request to the web-hook you specified with following payload:
+If so, you should have received a POST request to the webhook you specified with following payload:

 ```json
 {